jonny2301/skills-copilot-codespaces-vscode/.github/steps/4-copilot-comment.md

 You now have leveraged the Copilot quick tab auto-suggest as well as the Copilot hub to accept AI generated suggestions.

-Now lets see how you can leverage comments to generate Copilot suggestions!
+Now let's see how you can leverage comments to generate Copilot suggestions!

 ### :keyboard: Activity: Pull the latest code to the Codespace repo.